First American Home Warranty Reviews 2026: Plans, Coverage & Customer Ratings

 How long does First American take to process a claim?

 First American typically assigns a contractor within 48 hours of a submitted claim, after which the technician contacts you directly to schedule the visit.
-Total resolution time varies — straightforward repairs can be completed in a few days, while complex replacements or disputed claims can take weeks.
+Total resolution time varies.
+Straightforward repairs can be completed in a few days, while complex replacements or disputed claims can take weeks or even months according to some 2026 BBB filings.
 Customer reviews suggest the experience varies significantly by location and the type of repair needed.

 What is First American Home Warranty's BBB rating?

-First American Home Warranty holds a B+ rating from the Better Business Bureau as of 2026.
-The company has been BBB accredited since May 2000.
-While this is a solid rating, it is slightly below the A or A+ ratings held by some competitors.
-The company also earns a 4 out of 5 "Great" rating on Trustpilot, with about 74% of reviews being 4 or 5 stars.
+First American Home Warranty holds a B+ letter grade from the Better Business Bureau as of 2026, and has been BBB accredited since May 2000.
+However, the BBB customer review score sits around 1.8 out of 5 stars based on more than 1,700 reviews, reflecting customer frustration with claim denials and delays.
+On Trustpilot, the company earns a 4 out of 5 "Great" rating, with about 74% of reviews being 4 or 5 stars.

 Can I use my own contractor with First American Home Warranty?

 Generally, no. First American Home Warranty uses its own network of pre-screened contractors for all service calls.
 You cannot hire your own technician and expect reimbursement under a standard claim.
-In some limited circumstances — such as emergency situations — they may allow it, but you should contact First American directly before hiring an outside contractor to avoid a denied claim.
+In some limited circumstances such as emergencies, they may allow it, but you should contact First American directly before hiring an outside contractor to avoid a denied claim.

 Compare Home Warranty Options in Ohio